NaBeyne/GildedRoseKata/ImplementationSteps.md

 I started the exercise by writing tests to cover all functionality of the gilded rose.
 These tests are separated in three test classes, each testing different things.

 - The first test class is the GildedRoseSingleDayTest.
-This test class tests a one day loop of all different items with the necessary edge cases per item.
+This test class tests a one-day loop of all different items with the necessary edge cases per item.
 - The second test class is the GildedRoseMultipleDaysTest.
 This test class tests a multiple days loop and will check everything at the 5 day, the 10 day and the 15 day point.
 This class also contains code to test a conjured item in the